-Further consideration of individual incidences must be done in consultation with the owners/trustees/directors.
+Further consideration of individual incidences must be done in consultation with the owner.

 Recording and reporting

 On discovery of the notifiable incident, the member of staff reports to the appropriate emergency service, fire, police, ambulance, if those services are needed.